 In the House of Commons, Robin Millar (Conservative MP for Aberconwy) sponsored the bill.
 The bill passed its Commons stages unamended and received cross-party support, including from the government.
 The MoD produced the bill’s explanatory notes.

 The bill received its first reading in the House of Lords on 27 March 2023 and is sponsored by Lord Lancaster of Kimbolton (Conservative).
-At the time of writing, a date for the bill’s second reading in the Lords had not been announced.
+The bill’s second reading in the Lords is scheduled to take place on 14 July 2023.
 The explanatory notes to the bill as introduced in the House of Lords were again prepared by the MoD.

 Related posts